Reliability/stat687/README.md

 Learning Objectives
 -------------------

-Upon completing this course students should be able to:
+Upon completing this course students should:

-1. Construct likelihood functions
+1. Understand statistical methods for life-data analyses, specifically:

+    -   How these methods differ from other statistical methods
+    -   Why statistical censoring is important
+    -   The differences between right, left, and interval censoring
+    -   Why all data is interval censored data
+    -   How to use nonparametric methods of model selection

+2. Understand maximum likelihood (ML) estimation, specifically:

+    -   How to construct likelihood functions for data with and without censoring
+    -   How to fit data to a parametric model by maximizing likelihood functions analytically, graphically, and computationally
+    -   The importance of ML estimation in both frequentist and Bayesian domains
+    -   The important of the relative likelihood and profile likelihood functions

+3. Understand various point and interval estimation techniques, specifically:

-2. Compute point estimates for parameters and functions of parameters
+    -   How to use data to compute estimates for parameters and functions of parameters

-3. Compute interval estimates for data with censoring mpute point Understand concepts for computing statistical estimates from reliability data

-4. Use software to apply these concepts to various real-world data structures (This course uses R & RStudio)
+    -   How to use data to compute confidence intervals and credible intervals for parameters and functions of parameters
+    -   The importance of the Delta method and how to use it for an arbitrary function

+4. Understand how to use software to implement the course objectives and communicate analysis results, specifically:

+    -   How to use R & RStudio compute results from real-world life data
-5. Communicate analysis techinques and results together using [**rmarkdown**](http://rmarkdown.rstudio.com/) and [**shiny**](http://shiny.rstudio.com/)
+    -   How to communicate analysis techinques and results together using [**rmarkdown**](http://rmarkdown.rstudio.com/)
+    -   How to build interactive plots using [**shiny**](http://shiny.rstudio.com/)

 Credit hours
 ------------